timlawn/timlawn.github.io/_pages/about.md

 Because of this vast influence, they naturally bridge the scales I care about (from molecular to systems-level) and their (dys)function contributes to the heterogeneous symptom profiles of disorders I study.
 By developing methods that capture individual differences in these systems, we can better understand the machinations of the brain and how these go wrong clinically.
-More importantly, by approaching these problems using tools that span from the molecular (upon which drugs act) to systems-level (which we can measure non-invasively with fMRI), I hope we can provide better mechanistic stratification for treatment.
+More importantly, by approaching these problems using tools that span from the molecular (upon which drugs act) to systems-level (which we can measure non-invasively with fMRI), I hope we can characterise inter-individual heterogenity in a manner amenable to precision interventions.

 I'm always eager to discuss these ideas, explore potential collaborations, or generally chat over a pint (or coffee).
 Feel free to reach out!